dodgebc/jaxkd/README.md

 This is an implementation of two GPU-friendly tree algorithms [[1](https://arxiv.org/abs/2211.00120), [2](https://arxiv.org/abs/2210.12859)] using only JAX primitives.
 The core `build_tree`, `query_neighbors`, and `count_neighbors` operations are compatible with JIT and automatic differentiation.
 They are reasonably fast when vectorized on GPU/TPU, but will be slower than SciPy's `KDTree` on CPU.
 For small problems where a pairwise distance matrix fits in memory, check whether brute force is faster (see `jaxkd.extras`).

-If query speed is the performance bottleneck and you only use Nvidia GPUs, the [jaxkd-cuda](https://github.com/dodgebc/jaxkd-cuda) extension can be installed as an optional dependency (see below) to enable more efficient tree operations, particularly traversal.
-The intention is to match the behavior of the pure-JAX version and integrate seamlessly with the `cuda=True` argument.
-Building the extension will require CMake and NVCC installed on your system.
-There may be some rough edges and the internal workings may change.

-For even more power, flexibility, and speed, consider binding the original [cudaKDTree](https://github.com/ingowald/cudaKDTree) library to JAX.
-Functionality will be different as described in the [jaxkd-cuda](https://github.com/dodgebc/jaxkd-cuda) repository, where example bindings can also be found and modified to your needs.
-Be warned that these will not spark joy.
-The advantage of the pure-JAX version is that it is portable and easy to use, with the ability to scale up to larger problems without the complexity of integrating non-JAX libraries.
+If query speed is your performance bottleneck and you only use Nvidia GPUs, the [jaxkd-cuda](https://github.com/dodgebc/jaxkd-cuda) extension can be installed as an optional dependency (see below).
+The intention is to match the pure-JAX behavior and integrate seamlessly via the `cuda=True` argument.
+However, this library is still does not offer the maximum possible performance.
+Consider binding the original [cudaKDTree](https://github.com/ingowald/cudaKDTree) library to JAX or check out the new [jz-tree](https://github.com/jstuecker/jztree) code which uses a different tree structure.
+The advantage of the pure-JAX `jaxkd` is that it is portable and easy to use, with the ability to scale up to larger problems without the complexity of integrating non-JAX libraries.
 Try it out!

 <a target="_blank" href="https://colab.research.google.com/github/dodgebc/jaxkd/blob/main/demo.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>